kdottiemo/git-novice-develop-gitlab/_episodes/07-github.md

 You also have the option of using the HTTPS [protocol]({{ page.root }}{% link reference.md %}#protocol), but this may not work with DEVELOP's GitLab instance at this time.

-Copy that URL from the browser, go into the local `planets` repository, and run this command:
+Copy the SSH URL from the browser, go into the local `planets` repository, and run this command:

 ~~~